IndexXuan/vue-cli-plugin-vite/README.md

 # 2. second step
 # NOTE you cannot directly use `vite` or `npx vite` since it is origin vite not this plugin.
 yarn vite // or npm run vite

+# 3. add optimizeDeps#include (optional and will speedup devServer start time a lot)
+# added in vue.config.js#pluginOptions.vite.optimizeDeps.include
+# e.g.: ['vue', 'vue-router', 'vuex']
+# all logged scaned deps can be added.
 ```